EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * ID_V - identifier for the public key of Party V

 * EXT_2 - application defined extensions

+* Cert_V - The end-entity certificate of Party V encoded as a bstr

 ### Party V Processing of Message 2 ### {#asym-msg2-procV}